 As a supplement, MSPCA-Angell AMC recommends Balance IT, available from veterinarians.

-Founder's Veterinary Clinic of Brea, California, offers a sample recipe for 20-pound dogs that you can half for 10-pounders or doubled for 40-pound canines.
+Founder's Veterinary Clinic of Brea, California, offers a sample recipe for 20-pound dogs that you can half for 10-pounders or double for 40-pound canines.

 For 20 lb dogs (Halve for 10 lb dog, double for 40 lb dog):